TalkBank/batchalign2/README.md

     -  for Windows: [part 1](https://www.python.org/ftp/python/3.11.7/python-3.11.7-amd64.exe) and [part 2](https://stackoverflow.com/a/15626784)
     -  your distribution's instructions for Linux

-### Install the Package
+### Install and Update the Package
-TESTING TESTING TESTING TESTING

-You can get Batchalign from PyPi:
+You can get Batchalign from PyPi, and you can update the package in the same way:

 macOS/Linux: